kotlin-hands-on/hands-on/Introduction to Coroutines/01_Introduction.md

 In this hands-on tutorial, you'll get familiar with the concept of coroutines.
-Coroutines help you to gain all the benefits of asynchronous and non-blocking behaviour without lack of readability.
+Coroutines help you to gain all the benefits of asynchronous and non-blocking behavior without lack of readability.
 You'll see how to use coroutines to perform network requests without blocking the underlying thread and without using callbacks.